The Barometer Of Success

 “Your attitude, not your aptitude, will determine your altitude.”— Zig Ziglar

-The British-born American investor Benjamin Graham once claimed: “Individuals who cannot master their emotions are ill-suited to profit from the investment process.”
-Similarly, Warren Buffett considers one’s temperament, not intelligence to be responsible for managing wealth.
-He believes most people’s emotional intelligence can deal with a twenty percent growth in wealth or a twenty percent loss.
+Similarly, the British-born American investor Benjamin Graham once claimed: “Individuals who cannot master their emotions are ill-suited to profit from the investment process.”
+Warren Buffett also considers one’s temperament, not intelligence, to be responsible for managing wealth.
+He believes most people’s emotional intelligence can cope with a twenty percent growth in wealth or a twenty percent loss.
 Any more or less requires unwavering emotional resilience.
 It is the same story told of lottery winners who are worse off within five to ten years after their win because they lack the emotional means to manage their finances.
 Attitude is everything.
 Attitude engenders our response to life’s circumstances.

 An Attitude Of Readiness

 “Attitude is a little thing that makes a big difference.” — Winston S. Churchill